 3.6.2.8 Description of Capable Faults.
-For faults, any part of which is within 200 miles of the site and which may be of significance in establishing the earthquake criteria and considered as capable faults, the following should be determined: the length of the fault; the relationship of the fault to regional tectonic structures; and the nature, amount, and geologic history of the maximum Quaternary displacement related to any one earthquake along the fault.
-3.6.2.9 Maximum Earthquake.
-Determine the historic earthquakes of greatest magnitude or intensity which have been correlated with tectonic structures.
-For capable faults, the earthquake of greatest magnitude related to the faults should be determined, taking into account geologic evidence.
-The vibratory ground motion at the site should be determined assuming the epicenters of the earthquakes are situated at the point on the structures closest to the site.
+For faults, any part of which is within 200 miles of the site and which may be of signit cance in establishing the earthquake criteria and considered as capable faults, the following should be determined: the length of the fault; the relationship of the fault to regional tectonic structures; and the nature, amount, and geologic history of the maximum Quaternary displacement related to any one earthquake along the fault.